T

 museum

-Explore the ruins of the main Aztec temple of Tenochtitlan and the artifacts unearthed here.
-The museum provides deep insight into the pre-Hispanic city.
+Explore the ruins of the main temple of Tenochtitlan, the Aztec capital, and the museum housing artifacts unearthed from the site.
+It offers a fascinating glimpse into pre-Hispanic Mexico.

 5. Evening